Entering the European market for dried ginger

 Companies from India will be your main competitors when you would like to export ground ginger.
 Indian exporters can offer products at a low price, but at the same time, there are concerns among buyers regarding quality and quality consistency, including adulteration.

 There are many companies in India that export spices.
-Ginger is among the top-three spices produced in India, so virtually all Indian spice exporters can export ginger, although it is not their most important export product.
+Ginger is in the top 3 of spices produced in India, so virtually all Indian spice exporters can export ginger, although it is not their most important export product.
 For example, curcuma is a more important export product for them.
-Most Indian exporters are small or medium-sized local companies, such as DeepKamalExports and Herbcyte.
+Most Indian exporters are small or medium-sized local companies, such as Nashik Maharashtra and Herbcyte.
 Competition among the many companies is considerable, which gives buyers a clear advantage when it comes to price negotiation.

 What are substitute products for dried ginger?

 Ginger has a typical flavour and taste; therefore, real substitution is not possible.
 The only substitution that one can think of is the use of fresh ginger instead dried ginger.
-Fresh ginger is used for cooking, at home or in restaurants, and also in food and beverage manufacturing.
+Fresh ginger is used for cooking, at home or in restaurants, and in the manufacture of food and beverages.

 4. What are the prices for dried ginger?

 Ginger is an annual crop.
-Its prices fluctuate from harvesting season to harvesting season.
+The prices fluctuate from harvesting season to harvesting season.
 The price of dried ginger also depends on the price of fresh ginger.
-Also, there are different prices for the different product varieties and origins.
+In addition, the different product varieties and origins have different prices.

 For example, in July 2019, the price for dried Indian ginger whole was about USD 4,000 per tonne, while Chinese ginger sliced was about USD 3,000 per tonne and Nigerian ginger split was sold at about USD 2,000 per tonne FOB (Free on Board).
 Another (Nigerian) source mentions that average prices for exported dried ginger from Nigeria are between USD 2,250 and 2,600 per metric ton in July 2019.

-Overall, prices in the summer of 2020 were higher than in the previous year.
-For example, Chinese sliced ginger reported US$4,450 per tonne FOB and in Nigeria US$2,900 per tonne.
-In Nigeria, exporters are reluctant to offer any forward contracts because of uncertain shipment schedules.
+Overall, prices in the summer of 2020 were higher than in 2019.
+For example, Chinese sliced ginger reported USD 4,450 per tonne FOB and in Nigeria USD 2,900 per tonne.
+In Nigeria, exporters were reluctant to offer any forward contracts because of uncertain shipment schedules.
+Shipping was still a challenge in 2021 and has also dramatically increased in price.
+This has driven up the CIF prices paid by importers.

-Global market prices for ginger are strongly influenced by China, the largest producer of both fresh and dried ginger.
-While Chinese ginger is on average the cheapest ginger available on the global market, traders often prefer ginger from more expensive and higher quality suppliers, for example, from Peru and Brazil.
-They also buy from these countries because of quality differentiation and risk mitigation.
+Global market prices for ginger are strongly influenced by the largest producer of both fresh and dried ginger: China.
+While Chinese ginger is – on average – the cheapest ginger available on the global market, traders often prefer more expensive, high-quality ginger from suppliers in Peru and Brazil.
+They also buy from these countries because of quality differentiation and/or risk mitigation.

 The price of ginger that consumers buy in the supermarket consists of: